git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 Maven plug-in in your pom.xml

-If you want to install this feature yourself, see Enabling distributed tracing in the IBM Knowledge Centre.
+If you want to install this feature yourself, see Enabling distributed tracing in IBM Documentation.

 server.xml